 Roses are red, violets are blue - and this real-life Westmead Hospital couple are too cute for you!
 Nurses Mark and Molly met - and fell in love - while working in the emergency department.
 Awwww.

 "We are fast approaching Estelle’s first birthday and she is so full of life.
-We could not think of a better way to mark the occasion than to give back to a place that we will forever hold in our hearts" - Rachel Taufer, former Westmead Hospital NICU patient
+We could not think of a better way to mark the occasion than to give back to a place that we will forever hold in our hearts." - Estelle's mother, Rachel Taufer

-"The cuffs are knitted or crocheted from coloured and textured wool and have various embellishments stitched onto them to give the patient something to 'fiddle' with when applied" - Maureen Buckley, acting dementia and clinical nurse consultant, Blacktown Hospital.
+"The cuffs are knitted or crocheted from coloured and textured wool and have various embellishments stitched onto them; it gives patients something to 'fiddle' with." - Blacktown Hospital acting dementia and clinical nurse consultant Maureen Buckley

 Patricia Moss and her crafty group of ladies from Blacktown's Tapestry Studio donate 30 fiddle cuffs to Blacktown Hospital.

-"If you have a passion, always go for it, take the steps and make it happen" - Chrissan Segaram, acting team leader, Musculoskeletal Outpatient Department.
+"If you have a passion always go for it; take the steps and make it happen." - Westmead Hospital physiotherapist and ex-Norwich City FC physio Chrissan Segaram

 Chris combined his passion for football and physio for a stint with Norwich City Football Club while living in the UK.

-"Women who receive care from a primary midwife are more likely to have a positive childbirth experience" - Carolyn Tranter, Midwifery Unit Manager, Women's and Newborn Health, Westmead Hospital
+"Women who receive care from a primary midwife are more likely to have a positive childbirth experience." - Westmead Hospital Women's and Newborn Health midwifery unit manager Carolyn Tranter

-“Western Sydney Local Health District aims to lead by example – trialling the removal of sugary drinks at Westmead Hospital is one way of demonstrating our commitment to health" - Andrew Newtown, Westmead Hospital general manager.
+“Western Sydney Local Health District aims to lead by example – trialling the removal of sugary drinks at Westmead Hospital is one way of demonstrating our commitment to health." - Westmead Hospital general manager Andrew Newtown

-Westmead Hospital launched a three-month trial - the first of its kind for a major Sydney hospital - banning the sale of sugar-sweetened beverages across the campus.
+Westmead Hospital launched a three-month trial - the first of its kind for a major Sydney hospital - banning the sale of sugar-sweetened beverages in vending machines and food outlets.
 Westmead's postal services team couldn't wait to get on-board.

 Blacktown Hospital opens a new wig library for cancer patients.
-Styles come in all cuts and colours - patient Linda Bradley couldn't wait to for a new look.
+Styles come in all cuts and colours.
+Patient Linda Bradley couldn't wait to try a new look.

-“Breast cancer is the most common cancer in Australian women - one in eight women will develop breast cancer by the time they turn 85.
-We want ladies - from all cultural backgrounds - to look after their health and have regular mammograms" - Westmead Breast Cancer Institute director Associate Professor Nirmala Pathmanathan.
+“Breast cancer is the most common cancer in Australian women - one in eight will develop breast cancer by the time they turn 85.
+We want ladies from all cultural backgrounds to look after their health and have regular mammograms." - Westmead Breast Cancer Institute director Associate Professor Nirmala Pathmanathan

-We launch a unique campaign to get Aboriginal and Torres Strait Islander and CALD women to get their breasts screened - we take our message to the local train stations.
+We launched a unique campaign to get Aboriginal and Torres Strait Islander and CALD women to get their breasts screened.
+We took our message to local train stations.

 He's the rocking, jiving dementia patient who loves Elvis.
-John "Sean" O'Malley is living proof of the success of the hospital's Music & Memory program, using music to calm dementia patients.
+John "Sean" O'Malley is living proof of the success of the hospital's Music & Memory program which uses music to calm dementia patients.

 Bunnings Warehouse team members across western Sydney donned their painting gear to make-over benches and tables in Mount Druitt Hospital's palliative care ward.